jzwood/yellow-cake/README.md

 #### DATA

-YC operates exclusively on 64-bit signed integers which can be pushed onto the stack or written to memory (ie consecutive 64-bit addresses).
+YC operates exclusively on 64-bit signed integers which can be pushed onto the stack or written to memory (consecutive 64-bit addresses).

 #### OPERATORS

-YC contains built-in "primitive" operators, standard lib operators which are defined in terms of native operators, and user defined operators.
-Only evaluating native operators decrements `FUEL`.
+YC contains built-in "primitive" operators, standard lib operators which are defined in terms of native operators, and user defined operators (at the moment std-lib operators must be included by user).
+Every operation decrements `FUEL`.
 Consider the following operators:

     A B MAX = A B GT A B IF_ELSE